KIPP Marketing Funnel: The Secrets of Online Enrollment

 Of course, not everyone comes to one of the landing pages from thekipp.org website.
-For those who never heard about KIPP, every page includes a section dedicated to the foundation of the school.
+For those who had never heard about KIPP, every page includes a section dedicated to the foundation of the school.

 They also include a variety of other content for parents who are not yet ready to convert, such as information about events and awards.
-All of which are designed to warm up the visitor and help position the school in the eye of the visitor
+All of these are designed to warm up the visitor and help position the school in the eye of the visitor

 Apart from call-to-actions, every landing page includes an invitation to connect.
-That way parents who come across it and are not yet ready to inquire, can stay in touch and learn more about one of the KIPP schools in their region:
+That way, parents who come across it and are not yet ready to inquire, can stay in touch and learn more about one of the KIPP schools in their region:

 Summary – Putting It All Together and Attracting Inquires